 On March 18th, 2012 Bill Richards, a colleague who worked in the library’s Digital Production Center, passed away unexpectedly while watching the Tar Heel’s basketball team defeat Creighton University in the “Sweet Sixteen” round of the NCAA Men’s Basketball Tournament.
 In 1982, Bill was the Chief Photographer for the Chapel Hill Newspaper.
 In 1988, he began working as a photographer and graphic designer in the UNC Office of Sports information.
 In 1998 he started working in Library Photographic Services, but continued shooting for Sports Information into the 2000s.
 I am dedicating this blog post, as I have each year since his departure, to Bill who, like Hugh Morton, was an avid UNC basketball fan.

 Here we are again . . . it’s March Madness time and UNC is in the NCAA Mens Basketball Tournament for the forty-seventh time.
 Yesterday’s 103 to 64 first-round win against Texas Southern, coupled with Arkansas’ 77-to-71 defeat of Seton Hall, set up the sixth tournament meeting between the Tar Heels and Razorbacks.
 Hugh Morton photographed three of those contests in 1990, 1993, and 1995.
-In the latter two face-offs, the victors continued on to play for the national championship.
+In the latter two face-offs, the victors continued on to win the national championship.

 The first of these two encounters was the 1993 tournament’s East Regional Semifinals played at East Rutherford, New Jersey.
 Arkansas was fueled by eleven three-pointers, but but UNC’s sophomore guard Donald Williams scored the last nine Tar Heel points—including three foul shots at the end—to clinch the game 80 to 74.
 At one point in first half Arkansas led by eleven, but the game was often close.
 The score at halftime was 45 to 45, and with 6:30 left to play it was 69 to 69.
 It was then that North Carolina’s Brian Reese bucket gave the Tar Heels a lead that would not give back.